-It is not difficult to operate on airplane mode while abroad if you prepare accordingly.
-If you must turn on your cell phone when in another country, make sure your mail is not polling automatically and sign up for a small international plan for data, texting, or calling through your provider.
+Turning your phone on airplane mode while abroad is easy if you plan.
+If for some reason you must turn your cell phone back on when overseas, disable any automatic mail-checking features and sign up for a small international data/texting/calling plan from your provider.

-Take advantage of these apps to stay connected and avoid a massive phone bill:
+Take advantage of these adventure apps to stay connected and avoid a massive phone bill:

 City Maps 2Go

-If you have any apps that you think we should know about, be sure to share in the comments below!
+If you have any travel apps that we should review, please let us know in the comments section!

 Ask Levo Mentor Dorothy McGivney, Founder and Publisher of the travel site Jauntsetter, more about her ideas for travel-friendly apps!

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.

 Discover essential tips for going on vacation alone, ensuring a safe and enjoyable solo vacation adventure for female travelers.